-Given the timescale provided by the genetic analysis, ecological assembly should dominate ecological communities at the youngest site, Kilauea.
-The results of network analysis are consistent with this hypothesis with Kilauea showing substantial nestedness and limited modularity (Fig. 3).
+On the geologically youngest volcano, Kilauea, ecological assembly should be the dominant process there.
+The results of network analysis support this hypothesis with Kilauea showing substantial nestedness and limited modularity (Fig. 4).
 Nestedness is likely to result if new species arriving by immigration have a high probability to eat or be eaten by the generalist species already present at the site (Bascompte & Jordano, 2007).
 In this way we might expect Kilauea to also conform to the statistical steady state predication of maximum entropy.
-However, the observed deviations from maximum entropy at Kilauea are largely driven by a surplus of singleton links (Fig 4).
+However, the observed deviations from maximum entropy at Kilauea are largely driven by a surplus of singleton links (Fig. 3).
 These in turn likely result from incomplete assembly, and thus lower species richness, of the plant and herbivore biotas.
-Conversely, Kohala shows a statistically significant agreement with maximum entropy perhaps because the Kohalas, at intermediate age (150 ky), have experienced complete ecological succession but are still too young to be driven away from statistical steady state by specialization and rapid in situ diversification driven by host plant preference.
+Future research should focus on the observation from genetic analysis that indicates discontinuities can arise within species on short timescales that, in some taxa, include the greater landscape of Kilauea (Table 1).
+Conversely, Kohala shows a statistically significant agreement with maximum entropy perhaps because the Kohala site, at intermediate age (150 ky), has experienced complete ecological succession but is still too young to be driven away from statistical steady state by specialization and rapid in situ diversification driven by host plant preference

-The older Maui and Kauai sites show strong deviations from expectations of maximum entropy theory (Fig. 3), which is consistent with our hypothesis that the influence of evolutionary assembly on these biotas drives them away from statistical steady state.
+The older Maui and Kauai sites show strong deviations from expectations of maximum entropy theory (Fig. 4), which is consistent with our hypothesis that the influence of evolutionary assembly on these biotas drives them away from statistical steady state.
 The application of maximum entropy to ecology does not currently take into account evolution (Harte, 2011).
-Indeed the use of maximum entropy in ecology is inspired by its application in physical systems whose change through time is simple and purely Markovian, potentially a far cry from the complex change through time undergone by biological systems as they change and adapt to their ecosystems.
-Maui and Kauai show strong evidence of evolutionary assembly driven by specialization and diversification on host plants, particularly demonstrated by decreased nestedness and increased modularity (Fig. 3).
+Indeed the use of maximum entropy in ecology is inspired by its application to physical systems whose change through time is simple and lacks the evolutionary memory of biological systems, potentially a far cry from the complex change through time produced by speciation, extinction and adaption to novel ecosystems.
+Maui and Kauai show strong evidence of evolutionary assembly driven by specialization and diversification on host plants, particularly demonstrated by decreased nestedness and increased modularity (Fig. 4).
 Modularity is known to result from coevolution selectively driving the traits of interacting species towards convergence (Donatti et al., 2011; Nuismer et al., 2013).

 The analysis of island endemic and cosmopolitan (archipelago-wide) Hemiptera species sheds further light on the evolution of the networks they form.
 Endemics are always more specialized than cosmopolitans, further supporting the hypothesis that in situ diversification and evolutionary assembly favor coevolution.
-In the Kohalas, which show the best fit to maximum entropy theory, endemic and cosmopolitan species alike show increased generalization (i.e. higher degree; Fig 4), while at the youngest site Kilauea specialist endemics are limited by low plant diversity and thus show more apparent specialization (Fig 4).
-Conversely at the oldest site on Kauai, where plant diversity is not limiting (Kitayama & Mueller-Dombois, 1995), endemics again show decreased degree and thus genuine specialization (Fig. 4).
-On Maui endemics show statistically significant increases in apparent generalization but this pattern disappears when analyzing the data at the resolution of plant genera, thus indicating that Maui endemic Hemiptera are no more generalized on plant genera but instead benefit from the diversification of plant species within genera on Maui.
+At the Kohala site , which showed the best fit to maximum entropy theory, endemic and cosmopolitan species alike show increased generalization (i.e. higher degree; Fig 3), while at the youngest site Kilauea, specialist endemics are limited by low plant diversity and thus show more apparent specialization (Fig 3).
+Conversely at the oldest site on Kauai, where plant diversity is not limiting (Kitayama & Mueller-Dombois, 1995), endemics again show decreased degree and thus genuine specialization (Fig. 3).
+On Maui, endemics show statistically significant increases in apparent generalization but this pattern disappears when analyzing the data at the resolution of plant genera, thus suggesting that Hemiptera species endemic to Maui are no more generalized on plant genera but instead may benefit from the diversification of plant species within genera on Maui.

 Future Research